 We can now turn to our main results on necessity.
 As discussed in Section 2, Safe implementation becomes more restrictive as the A correspondence gets finer.
-Hence, as far as necessary conditions are concerned, it is natural to start with the case when the acceptability correspondence is $Maximally\ Safe$ , which puts the most stringent constraints on safe implementation (if a SCC is (maximally) safe implementable with respect to A, then it would also be Safe-Implementable with respect to any 'coarser' acceptability correspondence, $A^$ , such that $A(\theta) \subseteq A^(\theta)$ for all $\theta$ ).
+Hence, as far as necessary conditions are concerned, it is natural to start with the case when the acceptability correspondence is $Maximally\ Safe$, which puts the most stringent constraints on safe implementation (if a SCC is (maximally) safe implementable with respect to A, then it would also be Safe-Implementable with respect to any 'coarser' acceptability correspondence, A^ , such that $A(\theta) \subseteq A^(\theta)$ for all θ).
 We show next that weak Comonotonicity is necessary for maximally safe Nash implementation:

-Theorem 1 (Necessity) A SCC, $F: \Theta \to 2^X \setminus \emptyset$ , is maximally (A, k)-Safe Nash Implementable only if (F, A) are weakly Comonotonic.
+Theorem 1 (Necessity) A SCC, $F: \Theta \to 2^X \setminus \emptyset$, is maximally (A, k)-Safe Nash Implementable only if (F, A) are weakly Comonotonic.

-To understand the intuition behind this result, note that if the SCC is (A, k)-Safe Nash Implementable, and A is maximally safe, then for each $\theta \in \Theta$ , the set $A(\theta)$ comprises all the outcomes that the designer can use to deter agents' deviations, and no more than those.
-Thus, from the viewpoint of providing agents with the right incentives within the mechanism, at any given state $\theta$ , it is only agents' preferences over the set $A(\theta)$ that matter.
-So, if going from one state $\theta$ to another $\theta'$ , one of the 'target' allocations x climbs (weakly) up in everyone's ranking within the restricted set $A(\theta)$ of acceptable allocations (not over all of X, as in (Maskin) Monotonicity), and if - by the Nash implementation requirement - x must be a Nash equilibrium outcome at state $\theta$ for some mechanism, then it would also have to be a Nash equilibrium outcome at state $\theta'$ .
+To gain some intuition for this result, note that if the SCC is (A, k)-Safe Nash Implementable and A is maximally safe, then for each $\theta \in \Theta$, $A(\theta)$ comprises all the outcomes that the designer can use to deter agents' deviations, and no more than those.
+Thus, from the viewpoint of providing agents with the right incentives within the mechanism, at any given θ , it is only agents' preferences over the set $A(\theta)$ that matter.
+So, if going from one state θ to another θ' , one of the 'target' allocations x climbs (weakly) up in everyone's ranking within the restricted set $A(\theta)$ of acceptable allocations (not over all of X), and if by the Nash implementation requirement -x must be a Nash equilibrium outcome at state θ for some mechanism, then it would also have to be a Nash equilibrium outcome at state θ' .
 But then x should be within the SCC at both states, otherwise Nash implementation would not obtain.
 This explains the necessity of part 1 of Def.
-7.
+5.

-To understand part 2, if going from state $\theta$ to $\theta'$ we have that in fact all the allocations in $F(\theta)$ (weakly) 'climb up' in everyone's ranking within the $A(\theta)$ set, then all such allocations would be Nash Equilibrium outcomes at both states $\theta$ and $\theta'$ , and would each be induced by some Nash equilibrium profile $m^$ in some mechanism.
-But then, in such a mechanism, the set of outcomes that are within k deviations from such $m^$ at state $\theta$ , would also be within k-deviations from a Nash equilibrium at state $\theta'$ , and thus they must also be acceptable at that state, if Safe Implementation is achieved.
-It follows that $A(\theta')$ must contain at least all of the outcomes that are within k deviations from Nash equilibria at k, and hence in k.
+To understand part 2, if going from state θ to θ' we have that all the allocations in $F(\theta)$ (weakly) 'climb up' in everyone's ranking within the $A(\theta)$ set, then all such allocations would be Nash Equilibrium outcomes at both states θ and θ' , and would each be induced by some Nash equilibrium profile m^ in some mechanism.
+But then, in such a mechanism, the set of outcomes that are within k deviations from m^ at state θ , would also be within k-deviations from a Nash equilibrium at state θ' , and thus they must also be acceptable at that state.
+It follows that $A(\theta')$ must contain at least all of the outcomes that are within k deviations from Nash equilibria at θ , and hence in $A(\theta)$.

-As we discussed, moving to the case of non-maximally safe acceptability correspondences, Safe Nash implementation gets less demanding, and hence also the necessary conditions are expected to be weaker.
+As we discussed, moving to the case of non-maximally safe acceptability correspondences, Safe Nash implementation gets less demanding.
 Nonetheless, it is easy to see from the argument above that, if A is not maximally safe, then the first part of Def.
-7 is still necessary.
+5 is still necessary.
 The second part, however, need not hold: